scottbromander/enhydra-express-intro/README.md

 NPM allows us to use code written by others or even to share our own Node project.
 Much like we use jQuery, which is code written by someone else to save time and effort.
 NPM is a registry (and a tool) to help manage and access a ton of pre-made code.
 In fact, we can install jQuery using `npm`!
 Most popular packages can be installed via the `npm` tool.

 ## Setup Our Server

+### Start our server
+To start our server, you will need to run the `node server/server.js` command in the terminal.
+Note this command will change based on where you are present working directory in terminal.
+This will start your server.

 ### Rebooting a Node Server
 - `ctrl-c`